-A majority of the Board will, at all times, be independent directors as defined in then- current laws applicable to the Company.
+A majority of the Board will, at all times, be independent directors as defined in then-current laws applicable to the Company and the requirements of any stock exchange applicable to the Company.

 The Board shall appoint a chair of the Board.
-Where it is not appropriate for the chair to be an independent director, the Board should consider whether it should appoint an independent director to act as a lead director.
+If the Board appoints as chair a person who is not an independent director, the Board should consider whether it should appoint an independent director to act as a lead director.
 The Board shall develop a written position description delineating the chair's role.